 Essentially, if someone applies for a loan and their location remains stagnant, it doesn’t bode well for the legitimacy of that application.

 Our Fraud Prevention service helps determine an email’s legitimacy.
 Regardless of your business, it’s a good idea to use email data analysis as front line fraud detection to preserve the integrity of your CRM.
-To learn more about our Fraud Prevention service and easily access the data, schedule an appointment with our team today!
+Learn more about our Fraud Prevention services.